mantidproject/mantid/docs/source/release/v3.12.0/diffraction.rst

 -----------------------

 - Usability improvements in the GUI:
-  - Improvwd progress reporting for Calibration and Focus
+  - Improved progress reporting for Calibration and Focus

 Single Crystal Diffraction
 --------------------------